supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Workbooks.md

 28. Select the **Save** icon, change the *Title* to *My Workbook* and select **Save** again.

+29. Select the **RG-Defender** resource group if needed and leave other values as default.

+30. Select **Apply** to commit the changes.

-29. Close the workbook by selecting the 'x' at the top-right or select **Workbooks** in the Microsoft Sentinel portal.
+31. Close the workbook by selecting the 'x' at the top-right or select **Workbooks** in the Microsoft Sentinel portal.

-30. Select the **My workbooks** tab if needed.
+32. Select the **My workbooks** tab if needed.

-31. Select the workbook you just created.
+33. Select the workbook you just created.

-32. Select **View saved workbook**.
+34. Select **View saved workbook**.

 ## You have completed the lab.